ManhCuong0304/Music-Preference-Analysis/README.md

 -Retrieved genre data and copied it into the second sheet of the Excel file.

+-Filled in missing data for some artists and adjusted the results to align with the Spotify API.

+=>This solution may introduce bias during the analysis phase because Spotify appears to label genres to fit specific playlists.
+Therefore, I had to generalize subgenres into macrogenres.
+Additionally, artists can have multiple genres across their careers, and some songs may not align with their usual style, which can create inconsistencies between a specific song and the labeled genres..

 #### a.5.
 Processing Source File and Weekly Dates: